-amount remitted is an amount that is not included in the

-consideration paid or payable to the person because

-it has been remitted by the person or by law.
+amount remitted is an amount that is not included in the consideration paid or payable to the person because it has been remitted by the person or by law.

-25. Where a depositor withdraws a term deposit in full before the contracted maturity date and the depositor is required to repay interest derived in a previous income year, the repaid interest will be included in the "consideration" element of the BPA.
+26. Where a depositor withdraws a term deposit in full before the contracted maturity date and the depositor is required to repay interest derived in a previous income year, the repaid interest will be included in the "consideration" element of the BPA.
 The result of the BPA calculation will depend on matters such as the time of receipt of the interest payments, the differential in interest rates and the time of the withdrawal of the term deposit amount.

-- 26. Where the BPA calculation gives rise to a negative amount, s EW 31(4) provides that a negative BPA amount is expenditure incurred by a person in the year the calculation is made.
-Expenditure incurred under the financial arrangements rules is deemed to be interest. - 27.
+- 27. Where the BPA calculation gives rise to a negative amount, s EW 31(4) provides that a negative BPA amount is expenditure incurred by a person in the year the calculation is made.
+Expenditure incurred under the financial arrangements rules is deemed to be interest. - 28.
 A deduction may be available under s DB 6 (Interest: not capital expenditure) or s DB 7 (Interest: most companies need no nexus with income).
 Section DB 6 overrides the capital limitation and allows a deduction for interest where the general permission is satisfied.
 Where the requirements of s DB 7 are satisfied, a company is allowed a deduction for interest expenditure incurred whether or not the expenditure satisfies the general permission.
-Section DB 7 also overrides the capital limitation, the exempt income limitation and the withholding tax limitation. - 28.
-Section DB 11 supplements the general permission and overrides all the general limitations.
-An automatic deduction is allowed for the negative BPA amount under s DB 11 to the extent that the amount arises from assessable income derived by the person under the financial arrangement in earlier income years. - 29.
+Section DB 7 also overrides the capital limitation, the exempt income limitation and the withholding tax limitation. - 29.
+Where a deduction is not allowed under ss DB 6 or DB 7, a deduction is allowed for the negative BPA amount under s DB 11 to the extent the amount arises from assessable income derived by the person under the financial arrangement in earlier income years.
+Section DB 11 supplements the general permission and overrides all the general limitations. - 30.
 Where the BPA calculation gives rise to a positive amount, s EW 31(3) provides that the amount is income derived by the person.
 A positive BPA amount may occur where the depositor derives interest income in the same year as the year in which the withdrawal and repayment of interest occurs.
-In these circumstances, the BPA calculation ensures that the positive BPA amount is reduced by the amount of the repaid interest. - 30.
-Examples 1 and 2 illustrate the above points:
+In these circumstances, the BPA calculation ensures that the positive BPA amount is reduced by the amount of the repaid interest.

+Examples 1 and 2